fieldtrip/website/development/integration.md

 We use http://twitter.com/fieldtriptoolbx to notify people about events.
 Wiki page edits, email messages to the discussion list and code commits are posted on the timeline.

-### Youtube
+### YouTube

-We use a Youtube video channel to distribute video recordings of lectures.
+We use a YouTube video channel to distribute video recordings of lectures.
 More details are [here](/video).

 ### Bugzilla